DutChen18/42-cluster/README.md

 This is a game of *n* in a row on a hexagonal grid.
 The goal of the game is to make *n* in a row with the same color.
 The amount of colors is variable.
 You can also change the gravity.
 This all results in a very dynamic game with a lot of possibilties.
 Can you make the best bot?
 Down below you can find a guide of commands.

+ruleset from The Deckhands:

+	There are 4 distinct colors, 2 for each player.
+	The amount of tokens is limited.
+Of each color there is 1/4th of the amount of tiles in the game board rounded down to the first multiple of 4.
+The tokens will be in a bag that the player can draw from.
+	The base game board has an edge of 5 hexagons.
+The board is always balanced on one corner, it can never stand on a side.
+	You need to get a line of 4 tokens in a row to win.
+	If you run out of tokens, you loose.

+	Players take turns.
+The starting player is picked randomly.
+	On each turn you draw 2 tokens from your bag.
+	You have 2 actions:
+	1. play 1 of the 2 tokens, the other token goes back in the bag to be used for later.
+The token you picked is put in the ""top"" of the board, where it will fall ""down"" till it reaches the bottom or another token.
+	2. you discard both tokens and rotate the game board to a different corner.
+The two discarded tokens will be out of the game.
+After rotation all tokens will fall at the same time in the new direction of gravity.

+	If, for example, after a rotation, both players form a line of 4 tokens at the same time, the game continues until one player has a longer line of minimum 4 tokens.

 # usage

 	make